cits5501/cits5501.github.io/assets/workshops/workshop10.md

 run example for exactly 2 House, 2 Door
 ```

-Save the file, and under the "Execute" menu, you should now see a menu itme
+Save the file, and under the "Execute" menu, you should now see a menu item
 "Run example for exactly 2 House, 2 Door" -- select that menu item.
 (Or,
 press the "Execute" button.)